brentonk/psci220/_notes/01-soc-sci.md

 It is a cliché---but true---that people are complicated.
 For any interesting research question about social phenomena, there are many plausible answers.
-For an argument in favor of a particular answer to be convqincing, it should contend with these potential alternatives.
+For an argument in favor of a particular answer to be convincing, it should contend with these potential alternatives.

 We have seen that a central answer has two main components.
 Accordingly,